 Careers in cybersecurity

 We are only a few weeks away from the start of National Cyber Security Awareness Month.
 It is always good to start with a plan for your career.
 Do you know your end goal?
 Jobs posting for cybersecurity positions have grown three times faster than openings for IT jobs overall.
 No matter where you start, all cybersecurity careers begin with general IT experience.
-You need to understand how technology works before you can learn how to secure and protect it.
+You need to understand how the technology works before you can learn how to secure and protect it.

 - Systems administrator